Build Your Own Crystal Radio

 - When you are done, you should see exposed, shiny copper, which is a different color than the enamel insulation, as shown in Figure 13.

 - For now, you are done working on the wooden mounting board, and your circuit is complete.
 Double check that your crystal radio circuit looks like the one shown in Figure 12, and that you have sanded off insulation like in Figure 13.
-You can use scissors to trimy any excess lengths of magnet wire that are dangling off your wooden board, then move on to step 10 to go outside and set up your ground rod and antenna.
+You can use scissors to trim any excess lengths of magnet wire that are dangling off your wooden board, then move on to step 10 to go outside and set up your ground rod and antenna.

-|Figure 13.
-The tuning coil, showing exposed copper, after sanding off insulation where the tuning rod contacts it.|
+Figure 13.
+The tuning coil, showing exposed copper, after sanding off insulation where the tuning rod contacts it.

 - Set up your antenna.
 Warning: Never work outside during a thunderstorm.
 Do not install your antenna near power lines.

 - The plastic zip ties will ensure that the antenna does not "ground out," or become electrically connected to the ground, if some of the insulation wears off (for example, if you have the antenna connected to a sharp corner on a metal fence).
-Try to make sure your antenna is at least 50 ft. long, but longer is better.
-You should have about 150 ft. of wire left after assembling your radio.

 - Figure 14 shows an example antenna strung up in a back yard, connected to a rain gutter and a wooden fence using plastic zip ties.